 For those with allergies and special diets, eating gluten free away from home can be a challenge.
-A Royal Caribbean cruise offers a stress-free option for those that need a gluten free diet.
+A Royal Caribbean cruise offers a stress-free option for those who need a gluten free diet.

-There are many choices for anyone that is looking for options that fit into their restrictions.
+There are many choices for anyone who is looking for options that fit into their restrictions.

-If you're someone that needs to eat gluten free on a Royal Caribbean cruise, here's what you should know.
+If you're someone who needs to eat gluten free on a Royal Caribbean cruise, here's what you should know.

 Lots of gluten free choices